aaronparker/aaronparker.github.io/_posts/2007-12-03-sequencing-adobe-photoshop-cs3.md

 A bit of searching turned up this knowledgebase article: [Error message when you try to start a sequenced application in the Microsoft SoftGrid Client: &#8220;Error code: 410038-0060922C-800736B1](http://support.microsoft.com/default.aspx/kb/939084).
 The article offer two solutions, the first being that your clients should have the .NET Framework and the Visual C++ 2005 redistributable package installed locally on the client.
 The second solution is to add a script to the OSD file to copy the required files out of the package to the client before the application executes.

 The problem with the first solution is that both runtimes are installed on my test machine but the required files are not included in either package.
-At this point I&#8217;m unsure where these files come from, even though [another knowledgebase article](http://support.microsoft.com/kb/923610) seems to indicate that they should be in the Visual C++ 2005 SP1 redistributable package.
+At this point I'm unsure where these files come from, even though [another knowledgebase article](http://support.microsoft.com/kb/923610) seems to indicate that they should be in the Visual C++ 2005 SP1 redistributable package.
 A logical explanation is that they are included in the application setup routine.

 The problem with the second solution, which involves copying the files out of the protected environment down to the machine, is that users would require administrative access to their workstations for this to work.